Kurukshetra University: NAAC Accreditation

+Category-I Status

+The university has been granted Category-I status, a designation associated with high-performing institutions and enhanced academic autonomy.
+This status allows greater flexibility in curriculum development, research initiatives, academic collaborations, and institutional governance.

+Academic Affiliations

+The university is recognized by the University Grants Commission and participates in national and international academic networks.
+It is also associated with organizations that facilitate academic cooperation and mobility.

 Achievements

 Academic

 The Department of Electronic Science in 2011, was awarded a project on nanoscience by Department of Science and Technology (DST), Government of India.

 Kurukshetra University implemented the National Education Policy (NEP) 2020 in its undergraduate programmes from the 2022–23 session, becoming the first university in Haryana to do so.
 From July 2023, the policy was extended to all affiliated colleges.

 Sports

 Kurukshetra University, Kurukshetra has a number of achievements in sports.
 In 2015 the Boxing Team of Kurukshetra University won the All India Inter-University Boxing Championship among more than 100 Universities from all over India.
 All India Inter-University Boxing Championship was held at LPU, Jalandhar.
 Boxers from KUK won 3 Gold and 3 Bronze Medals under their boxing coach Rajesh Kumar Rajound.
-The university has been awarded Maulana Abul Kalam Azad (MAKA) Trophy, representing the highest award given for inter-university sports and university sportsperson performance in international and national arena by the Government of India, in the year 1966–1967.
+The university has been awarded Maulana Abul Kalam Azad (MAKA) Trophy, representing the highest award given for inter-university sports and University sportsperson performance in international and national arena by the Government of India, in the year 1966–1967.
+Kurukshetra University, Kurukshetra won first position in Archery (Women), Basketball (Women), and Karate (Men) at the All India Inter-University tournaments during the 2024–25 session.

+Kurukshetra University, Kurukshetra has a number of achievements in sports.
+In 2015 the Boxing Team of Kurukshetra University won the All India Inter-University Boxing Championship among more than 100 Universities from all over India.